Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

-For receiving gateways, assuming they are utility maximizers, we observe: (1) If measurement packet tags are not recorded by the gateway in the Bloom filter despite being received, the reliability will drop, hence the gateway will not perform this action.
-(2) If non-measurement packets are not handed over to their destination this means that they have been processed, detected as non-measurement and then dropped.
-This affects client satisfaction (e.g, consider the case of clients sending self-loops) and as a result is not a preferred action of a utility maximizer gateway.
+For receiving gateways, assuming they are utility-maximizers, we observe: (1) If measurement packet tags are not recorded by the gateway in the tag-commitment despite being received, the measured reliability will drop, hence the gateway will not perform this action.
+(2) If non-measurement packets are not handed over to their destination this means that they have been processed, identified as non-measurement and then dropped.
+This affects client satisfaction (clients do not receive response traffic and are likely to switch to another gateway), and as a result, is not a preferred strategy of a utility-maximizer gateway.
+In summary, with VRF-based routing, there is no strategy available to a utility-maximizing gateway (or malicious client) that can bias link reliability estimation in the mixnet.

 \ignore{ {\bf Proof of non-measurement packet.} This proof also takes place at the end of an epoch.
 At that time, the indices of the measurement packets have been opened.
 For each regular packet which was challenged with $ch\in \{ \mathsf{left}, \mathsf{right} \}$, the gateway proves that the packet was indeed a non-measurement packet.
 Observe that it is critical for privacy at this stage to hide the counter values.
 We illustrate how the proof is achieved for the case $ch = \mathsf{left}$, the other case is symmetric.
 The gateway prepares the $\mathrm{NIZK}$ proof such that $\exists r_\mathsf{ctr}, ctr, sk_\mathsf{vrf}: $